HacAtac/HacAtac/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=hacatac" alt="hacatac" /></a> </p>

-- 🔭 I've just completed a Python/Django/Postgres Realtsor webpage and feel in love with the Django framework.
+- 🔭 I've just completed a Python/Django/Postgres Realtor webpage and feel in love with the Django framework.
 I have it deployed and will put a link here soon.
 -    I'm also refactoring a lot of my projects and looking for a new role, feel free to reach out with any opportunities.
 I'm also working on a person project for fun that uses mySQL, React, Redux, Node.

 - 🌱 I’m currently learning Python with Django, and Postgres.
 I'm profecient with JavaScript but am always looking for more tech to add to my JavaScript arsenal.